Maud Menten: Other work

-She characterised bacterial toxins from B. paratyphosus, Streptococcus scarlatina, and Salmonella ssp. that were used in a successful immunisation program against scarlet fever in Pittsburgh in the 1930s - 1940s.
+She characterised bacterial toxins from B. paratyphosus, Streptococcus scarlatina, and Salmonella ssp. that were used in a successful immunisation program against scarlet fever in Pittsburgh in the 1930s and 1940s.
 She also conducted the first electrophoretic separation of blood haemoglobin proteins in 1944.
-In this she anticipated the results of Linus Pauling and his collaborators by several years, however, he usually is credited with the discovery.
+In this she anticipated the results of Linus Pauling and his collaborators by several years; however, he is usually credited with the discovery.

 Menten also worked on the properties of hemoglobin, regulation of blood sugar level, and kidney function.

 She continued to work on cancer, especially in children, as well as other illnesses of children.

 After her retirement from the University of Pittsburgh in 1950, she returned to Canada where she continued to do cancer research at the British Columbia Medical Research Institute (1951–1953).

 Poor health forced Menten's retirement in 1955, and she died July 17, 1960, at the age of 81, in Leamington, Ontario.

 Personal life

 Rebecca Skloot portrays Menten as a petite dynamo of a woman who wore "Paris hats, blue dresses with stained-glass hues, and Buster Brown shoes".
 She drove a Model T Ford through the University of Pittsburgh area for some 32 years and enjoyed many adventurous and artistic hobbies.
 She played the clarinet, created paintings worthy of art exhibitions, climbed mountains, went on an Arctic expedition, and enjoyed astronomy.
-By the time of her death, she had mastered several languages, including Russian, French, German, Italian, and at least one Native-American language, Halkomelem.
+By the time of her death, she had mastered several languages, including Russian, French, German, Italian, and at least one First Nations language, Halkomelem.

 Although Menten did most of her research in the United States, she retained her Canadian citizenship throughout her life.